5 Obvious Signs of Dementia I Missed in My Own Mother

 Unexplained weight loss

 My mother had always been a petite woman.
 But in the past handful of years, she seemed to keep shrinking.
 By the time she was diagnosed with Alzheimer’s, she weighed less than 100 pounds.
-According to a report published by the American Academy of Neurology in 2009, “Women who will go on to develop dementia begin to lose weight at least ten years before diagnosis.”
-Another report, from 2010, linked unintended weight loss with Alzheimer’s—and, specifically, with the rapid progression of the disease.
+According to a report published by the American Academy of Neurology, “Women who will go on to develop dementia begin to lose weight at least ten years before diagnosis.”
+Another report linked unintended weight loss with Alzheimer’s—and, specifically, with the rapid progression of the disease.
 My mother has cycled through the last three stages of Alzheimer’s in about two years.

 If you suspect a loved one might be experiencing the early signs of dementia, experts recommend trying to persuade that person to see a doctor right away.
 According to the Alzheimer’s Association, medications and treatments are available to slow the progression of the disease when addressed early.